maxkorytko/resource-fetcher/README.md

 Resource-Fetcher
 ================

-A simple project implementing a resource fetcher
+A simple Java implementation of fetching files from the web asynchronously.

 Resource fetcher allows you to download data from a URL asynchronously.